GoWired/GoWired-lib/readme.md

-This is a directory for library files shared by all GoWired software.
+This is a repository for library files shared by all GoWired software.
+It has to be installed to make GoWired software compile (from release 2.0.0).
+When available via Arduino Library Manager it will come with most dependencies.